 - Place a cold cloth or compress on the cheek near the injury.
 This will reduce swelling.

 - Ibuprofen may be used to reduce swelling and ease pain.

 For a fractured tooth, it is best to rinse with warm water and apply a cold pack or compress.
 Ibuprofen may be used to help reduce swelling.

-If the tooth fracture is minor and the pulp is not severely damaged, the tooth can be sanded or, if necessary, restored by the dentist.
+If the tooth fracture is minor and the pulp is not severely damaged, the tooth can be sanded or, if necessary, restored by the emergency dentist in Peterborough.

 If a child’s primary tooth has been loosened by an injury or an emerging permanent tooth, try getting the child to gently bite down on an apple or piece of caramel; in some cases, the tooth will easily separate from the gum.

 Irritation caused by retainers or braces can sometimes be relieved by placing a tiny piece of cotton or gauze on the tip of the wire or other protruding object.
 If an injury occurs from a piece of the retainer or braces lodging into a soft tissue, contact our office immediately and avoid dislodging it yourself.

 If you have broken the side of molar tooth, the filling within a tooth, or have a deep cavity, you may be at risk for some severe pain.
 Application of eugenol-based adhesives found in drug stores can help to sooth the nerve, keep food from getting impacted in the area, and prevent the tongue from getting abraded by the sharp edges.
 Eugenol is a medication that is otherwise known as oil of cloves.